xxdcc/ctDNA_data_analysis_pipeline/README.md

 ----------------------
 #### 6. Collect statistics for *BAM* files using *SAMtools stats*

-*SAMtools stats* collects statistics from *BAM* files and outputs in a text format.
+*SAMtools stats* collects statistics (e.g. GC content, insert size, per-base sequence content, quality per cycle) from *BAM* files and outputs in a text format.
 The output is then visualized graphically using *plot-bamstats*.

 * **Sequencing batch 1**